Base4Security/T3SF/docs/T3SF.Handlers.rst

 Multi Platform Handlers
 =========================

+These functions, unlike the CORE ones, will be like handlers, calling other platform-based functions depending on the platform selected in the ``config.ini`` file.

+So if we need to send a message, we'll use :py:meth:`SendMessage` and in there we'll handle the correct platform to send the message.

 .. py:function:: SendMessage(title:str=None, description:str=None, color_ds:str=None, color_sl:str=None, channel=None, image=None, author=None, buttons=None, text_input=None, checkboxes=None)

-	Handler to sending messages for all platforms.
+	Message sending controller for all platforms.

 	.. confval:: title